panopset/site/README.md

 ## Environment Variables

-Set up these environment variables on your development PC, on Linux Mint it can be done in ~/.profile:
+Set up these environment variables on your development PC.

+* on Linux Mint it can be done in ~/.profile.
+* on Macs it can be done in ~/.zshrc.
+* on Windows you'd make them profile environment variables.

     export PANOPSET_SITE_DN=<your site deployment domain name, ie: panopset.com.>